dvdzkwsk/react-redux-starter-kit/README.md

 Styles
 ------

+Both `.scss` and `.css` file extensions are supported out of the box and are configured to use [CSS Modules](https://github.com/css-modules/css-modules).
+After being imported, styles will be processed with [PostCSS](https://github.com/postcss/postcss) for minification and autoprefixing, and will be extracted to a `.css` file during production builds.

-All `.scss` imports will be run through the sass-loader and extracted during production builds.
-If you're importing styles from a base styles directory (useful for generic, app-wide styles), you can make use of the `styles` alias, e.g.:
+**NOTE:** If you're importing styles from a base styles directory (useful for generic, app-wide styles), you can make use of the `styles` alias, e.g.:

 ```js
 // current file: ~/src/components/some/nested/component/index.jsx